 During my studies when I was going through various exams and modules, I got a feel for each area of law like trusts, family, property etc, but Criminal Justice was the only area that excited me.
 It was an area I felt quite passionate about having been a victim of crime several times.
 Also, it felt immediate and timely.
 Obviously, when you’re growing up, all your heroes tend to be TV lawyers in the criminal world rather than a property lawyer or a conveyancing lawyer or commercial lawyer.
 Criminal justice law was something I could recognise, and more importantly, it was the most interesting area of law to me that I was being taught.

 Now, I have what’s called a ‘portfolio career’, which means every day is different.
-I’m the advisor to the Welsh government on gender-related violence, an advisor to the British government in Pakistan on political reform.
-I’m also a member of the Press Standards organisation so I deal with complaints against national newspapers, a chair for further education college, Hopwood Hall College, Manchester, a campaigner and activist, and I’m also investigating the Dominic Cummings breaking of lockdown saga and instructing lawyers on that.
-I’m an author too and my memoirs were published in April 2020.
-On top of all that, I’m an independent monitor of sage-guarding for Oxfam, and an independent member of the National Police Chief’s Council’s response to the pandemic.
-I get bored easily so I always have to be doing things or trying out new paths.
-It’s everything that I want to do, rather than everything I have to do.
-No one day is the same as the next and that’s how I like it.
+I’m the advisor to the Welsh government on gender-related violence, and an advisor to the British government in Pakistan on political reform.
+I’m also a member of the Press Standards organisation so I deal with complaints against national newspapers, a chair for further education college, Hopwood Hall College, Manchester.
+I am also Trustee of Association of Safeguarding Partners, and sit on the National Police Ethics Committee.

 Writing my memoirs, The Prosecutor, caused me to remember parts of my career I had forgotten and realise how many moments in my career were important and pivotal.
 The book was published by Penguin in April 2020 and is a guide to struggle, survival and pursuit of the truth, as well as crime and punishment.